North Country Regional Competition

 - Social Entrepreneurship/Non-Profit

-In addition to their share of $20,000 in regional prizes, the top 2 winners in each of the following six categories will be able to present at the competition in Albany on April 29, 2016 for over $100,000 in funding.
+In addition to their share of $20,000 in regional prizes, the top 2 winners in each of the four categories will advance to the New York State Business Plan Competition in Albany.

 In each category, regional prizes awarded will be: